Vernon, Texas: Public education

 Vernon High School's first team state championship came in the 1984–1985 season as the Lady Lions won the 3A girls basketball state title.

-In 2017 the 4A Lady Lions softball team lead by head coach Jena Cecil lost in the state semifinals 2-6 to Liberty Hill.
-The next season in 2018 the Lady Lions returned to Austin and were defeated in the 4A State Finals 1-3 by Liberty ending the season (26-4).

 Vernon High School is also known for its tennis team, which has completed 23 straight years of going to the Texas Tennis Coaches Association State Team Tennis Tournament.
 VHS Tennis has six TTCA state team tennis titles and has finished no lower than third place in 22 of the 23 years.

 Vernon College

 Vernon College is a community college in Vernon.